handsontable/hyperformula/docs/guide/custom-functions.md

 # Custom functions

-Expand your app's function library, by adding custom functions.
+Expand the function library of your application, by adding custom functions.

 [[toc]]